-Now that school is no longer in session, it is of utmost important to keep our keiki active – both physically and mentally.
+Now that school is no longer in session, it is of utmost importance to keep our keiki active – both physically and mentally.
 So, why not combine both into a day trip they won’t soon forget?
-With fascinating history, and some of the best hiking in the world, Hawaii is home to a variety of hiking trails that will also teach us lessons in history and culture.
-From old military bunkers to ancient Hawaiian fishing villages, these 11 trails will lead hikers on an unforgettable journey back in time.
+With the fascinating history and some of the best hiking in the world, Hawaii is home to a variety of hiking trails that will also teach us lessons in history and culture.
+From old military bunkers to ancient Hawaiian fishing villages, these 10 trails will lead hikers on an unforgettable journey back in time.

 1. Lanikai Pillboxes

 This short one-mile hike not only provides stunning views of Windward Oahu – but a glimpse into World War II history as well.
 During the 1940s, the structures were equipped with telescopes, and soldiers would keep watch for enemy ships and send all relevant information back to Kaneohe Bay Naval Air Station.
 The pillboxes are now home to a variety of bugs – and a great deal of graffiti.

 Traversing nearly 175 miles of pristine coastline on Hawaii Island is the Ala Kahakai Trail, established to access the traditional Hawaiian culture and natural resources.
 The section of trail between Pu'ukohola Heiau National Historic Site and Anaeho'omalu Bay is the most popularly-traveled.

 Found within the rugged 262-acre oceanfront park is this easy one-mile loop trail through the partially restored remains of an ancient coastal fishing settlement, with a variety of historic structures to check out throughout the carefully-placed footpath.

 This iconic Hawaiian hike is perhaps the state’s most popular destination, known for its sweeping views of Honolulu.
 But not everyone knows that the crater was once home to Fort Ruger, the first United States Military reservation on Hawaii.